Logic2020/mcmc-overview/README.md

 x* ~ g(x* | xi),
 where xi is the current state of distro parameters and x* is the next state of distro parameters

 For each iteration of the algorithm, we draw proposed parameters x*.
 This is ultimately helping us determine the target posterior distribution parameters (e.g. the histogram of the MCMC samples produces the target posterior distribution).
-If you have no specific distribution in mind, choose a simple one like Normal distribution with fixed s.d. -> N(xi, sd=1).
+If you have no specific distribution in mind, choose a simple one like Normal distribution with fixed s.d.: N(xi, sd=1).
 The s.d. value in this case will influence the size of the jump and is something you may need to tune to be larger or smaller (see Step #9).

 ***Ideal Proposal Distribution:***